 No. 1 Tennessee beats Florida, extends win streak to 18

 KNOXVILLE, Tenn.
-(AP) — Grant Williams scored 16 points as No. 1 Tennessee defeated Florida 73-61 on Saturday to complete a season sweep of the Gators and extend its school-record winning streak to 18 games.
+(AP) — Grant Williams scored 16 points as Tennessee beat Florida 73-6 to complete a season sweep of the Gators and extend its school-record winning streak to 18 games.

 Florida (12-11, 4-6) has lost three straight and four of its last five.